xbps-src-tutorials/xbps-src-tutorials.github.io/README.md

 extract the appropriate archive and put the executable into a directory in `$PATH`.

+This book also makes use of [`mdbook-catppuccin`](https://github.com/catppuccin/mdBook), but it is managed internally, it doesn't need to be installed.
+Support for catppuccin themes can be turned off with `./book.sh -e false`.

 #### Building with Nix
 Alternatively, [nix](https://github.com/NixOS/nix) can be used to automatically (and reproducibly) download dependencies.
 This can be done with `nix-book.sh`,